- 1 Counsellor in Waterlooville

 The Waterlooville Local Counsellor.

-Unlike some counsellors who work with just the one qualification (e.g. individual counselling), over the past 17 years Dean has expanded upon his original training to attain qualifications & experience in couple counselling, group counselling and to incorporate additional therapeutic models such as a CBT/Cognitive Behavioural Approach and a group analytical/facilitative approach.
+Unlike some counsellors who have recently qualified or have the one qualification (e.g. individual counselling only), over more than 22 years Dean has expanded upon his original training to attain qualifications & experience in couple counselling, group counselling and to incorporate additional therapeutic models such as a CBT/Cognitive Behavioural Approach and a group analytical/facilitative approach.

 A Counsellor in Waterlooville.